Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Quantitative QE Predictions for Cesium Antimonide

 Finally, it is worth noting that, while the traditional photoemission threshold for Cs$_3$Sb is often reported at about 2.1~eV, recent photoemission electron spectroscopy measurements have suggested a significantly lower work function of about 1.5~eV~\cite{kach+23apl}.
 In this context, the threshold features in spectral response curves may not solely represent the vacuum barrier, but rather specific structures in the density of states or excitonic transitions.
 This view is supported by the detailed energy distribution functions derived from our BSE calculations~\cite{amad+21jpcm,cocc+19jpcm,schi-cocc25prm}.

+The large discrepancies among the measured QE curves shown in Fig.~\ref{fig:results_Cs3Sb} further motivate the need for unbiased \textit{ab initio} predictions exploring idealized pristine materials at 0~K. At the same time, this variety of experimental data, reflecting different sample preparation and measurement conditions, challenges an empirical alignment of the computed photoemission yield with the experimental benchmarks.

-The wealth of experimental data available for Cs$_3$Sb and the inherent differences in the QE curves, arising from the different preparation techniques, underscore the limitations of manually aligning the photoemission yield computed from first principles.
-In Fig.~\ref{fig:results_Cs3Sb}, this adjustment was performed in the spectral region between 2.5 and 2.7~eV, where the results from Spicer, HZB, and Cornell are in closest proximity.
-However, this arbitrary choice introduces an inevitable mismatch with one more datasets.
-Up to 2.4~eV, our \textit{ab initio} prediction overestimates the QE compared to all experimental references.
-At higher energies, the steep yield increase reported in the Cornell sample is not featured by the calculated curve, which remains in better agreement with Spicer's and HZB data up to 2.7~eV.
-The region 2.7~eV$<$~E~$<$3.6~eV is the most problematic for the theoretical result, which underestimates all experimental curves by at least a factor of 2 (Fig.~\ref{fig:results_Cs3Sb}).
+In Fig.~\ref{fig:results_Cs3Sb}, the manual alignment between the \textit{ab initio} result (black curve) and the measurements (colored dots) was performed in the region between 2.5 and 2.7~eV, where the results from Spicer, HZB, and Cornell are in closest proximity.
+However, since this window is just above threshold, it exacerbates the visual mismatch across the rest of the spectrum.
+Below 2.4~eV, the step-like potential barrier chosen in our model inhibits a faithful description of the experimental onset compared to all datasets.
+Conversely, at higher energies, the calculated curve fails to capture the steep QE increase featured by the Cornell sample, remaining closer to Spicer's and HZB data up to 2.7~eV without, however, displaying a fully satisfactory line match.
+The region between 2.7 and 3.6~eV is the most problematic for the theoretical prediction, as all experimental curves are underestimated by at least a factor of 2 (Fig.~\ref{fig:results_Cs3Sb}).
 This discrepancy can be ascribed to the large number of electronic bands involved in such high-energy transitions, which were not fully included in the BSE calculation originally performed to investigate the optical absorption of Cs$_3$Sb~\cite{cocc+19jpcm}.